José Berraondo: Spain

 Berraondo was the driving force behind Spain's first-ever unofficial international match held on 25 May 1913 at Estadio de Amute in Hondarribia, performing the functions of Spain's coach and even refereeing the match himself.
 The line-up he selected was made up mainly of players from Real Sociedad (5 out of 11).
 On that day, Spain, playing under the auspices of the Real Unión Española de Clubs de Football (RUECF), went against France national side represented by the USFSA, and the game ended in a 1–1 draw thanks to a late equalizer from Juan Arzuaga.

 In July 1920 Berraondo was appointed coach of the Spain national team, which was going to make its international debut at the 1920 Summer Olympics.
 However, despite being a member of the squad that went to Antwerp together with Paco Bru and Julián Ruete, it was Bru who managed Spain's team on Belgian lands, thus going down in history as the first coach of Spain's national team.

-A year later, a Selection Committee which was to be in charge of Spain's team was formed, a triumvirate made up of Berraondo himself, Ruete and the Galician Manuel Castro (who had been the driving force behind the founding of Celta de Vigo), and the first match this Committee oversaw was a friendly against Belgium 9 October 1921, which was Spain's first-ever game after the Olympics as well as their first-ever game on home soil.
+A year later, a Selection Committee that was to be in charge of Spain's team was formed, a triumvirate made up of Berraondo himself, Ruete and the Galician Manuel Castro (who had been the driving force behind the founding of Celta de Vigo), and the first match this Committee oversaw was a friendly against Belgium 9 October 1921, which was Spain's first-ever game after the Olympics as well as their first-ever game on home soil.
 After the match, which Spain won (2–0), the triumvirate was dissolved after Berraondo resigned on the eve of Spain's second match as a local on 18 December 1921 against Portugal.
 His resignation was due to his refusal to accept pressure to field certain players.

 However, Berraondo's link with Spain's team did not end there.
 After the failure of Spain in the 1924 Paris Olympics, Berraondo was finally appointed as coach.
 However, Berraondo did not accept the position because of his job as sports editor of the newspaper El País Vasco in San Sebastián.
 In any case, he left the door open for a future acceptance of the position as long as it was for an exceptional and punctual event, such as an Olympics.